mdooneymill/lets-make-a-menu/readme.md

 }
 ```

-And that's it, the basic menu is finished.
+And that's it! the basic menu is finished.

 <img src="docs/lesson-01-menu.png" style="width:350px" />